 Some know they should be doing more exercise but don’t fit into the gym crowd and don’t fancy running or cycling.

-Whatever your reason, it’s easy to build a home gym in a spare room or garage could be the right solution for you.
+Whatever your reason, it’s easy to build a home gym in a spare bedroom or an unused garage could be the right solution for you.

 Before we get started, it’s worth remembering: The road of hell is paved with good intentions.